Qyuzet/js-pig-game/README.md

 # Pig Game

 This repository contains a simple dice game called "Pig Game" built with HTML, CSS, and JavaScript.
 The objective of the game is to be the first player to reach 100 points.
+[TRY NOW!](https://qyuzet.github.io/js-pig-game)

 ## Features